 Bruce Crager Executive Vice President – Expert Advisory Group

-Bruce Crager is Executive Vice President of Endeavor Management and leads the firm’s group of Expert Advisors.
-He has over 45 years’ experience in offshore drilling and...
+Bruce Crager is Executive Vice President of Endeavor Management and leads the firm’s group of Expert Advisors which have a focus on energy activities worldwide.
+He has...

 I have spent my entire career working in the upstream oilfield environment and have found people to be a critical success factor in every company in which I have come in contact.
 In my last two posts on the value of employees to a company, I discussed why this is the case and some ways to meet employee expectations.
 The discussion below is intended to provide ideas on how to demonstrate that employees are truly valued.